 Inventory and Supply Chain Management Are Critical

 Producers cannot gain access to their normal raw materials fast enough to fill orders and keep a supply of products on hand.
-The answer is using the latest automation and electronic systems to make the most of inventories on hand.
+The answer is to use the latest automation and electronic systems to make the most of the inventories on hand.
 This move will increase the vital products needed to keep companies alive in the interim until the economy gets back to a nearly ideal condition.

 |“Improved automation systems also produce higher quality work, better workplace safety, and more competitiveness.
 Automation and electronic systems technology is the key solution and the future of worldwide manufacturing.”|